thepeacockproject/Contracts/README.md

 An open database of Hitman contracts, so they are not lost to time.
 Commits are automatic, no PRs please!

+## Featured Contracts
+Featured contracts are located in the `featured` folder.
+These are separated by game version.

+Almost all HITMAN 2 featured contracts are in HITMAN 3.
+So only the HITMAN 3 versions are stored within the HITMAN 2 folder, the entitlements will be translated by Peacock.

+## Releases
+Releases currently only contain featured contracts.
+There are currently no plans to package the contracts folder for release.

 ## Credits

 ![HITMAPS Logo](.github/hitmaps-logo.png)